MANISHJHA8909/manishjha8909/README.md

   - **MSPlantNet**:
     - A Few-Shot Learning model for plant disease classification.
     - Achieved high accuracy and recognition at CVIP 2024 and ICA 2024.
-  - **Serverless DHCP**:
+  - **Serverless DHCP / SNF : Serverless Network Functions**:
     - Implemented a DHCP protocol as a stateful network function.
+    - Designed ti to serverless with addition of Kubernetes, Knative and Redis.
-    - Containerized and analyzed for modern serverless computing insights.
+    - Compared and analyzed both to showcase serverless benefits.

 - **Interests**: Problem-solving, serverless architecture, and cloud-native solutions.